Bilevel methods for image reconstruction: Future Directions

 In addition to non-convexity, future bilevel methods could consider non-smooth cost functions.
 Many bilevel methods require the lower-level cost to be smooth.
-Exceptions include, the translation to a single level approach (\sref{sec: translation to a single level}), which uses the 1-norm as the lower-level regularizer and unrolled methods (\sref{sec: unrolled}), which can be applied to non-smooth cost functions as long as the optimization algorithm has smooth updates.
-As an example of a non-smooth cost with a smooth update, \citep{christof:2020:gradientbasedsolutionalgorithms} proved that a cost function with a 1-norm plus a $p$-norm regularizer has a smooth proximal operator for $p \in (1,2)$, despite including a non-smooth 1-norm.
+Exceptions include the translation to a single level approach (\sref{sec: translation to a single level}), which uses the 1-norm as the lower-level regularizer, and unrolled methods, which can be applied to non-smooth cost functions as long as the optimization algorithm has smooth updates (\sref{sec: unrolling non-smooth functions}).
 The impact of smoothing the cost function on the perceptual quality of the reconstructed image is largely unknown.

 Another avenue for future work is based on the fact that \xtrue is really a continuous-space function.
 A few methods, \eg, \citep{calatroni:2017:bilevelapproacheslearning,delosreyes:2017:bilevelparameterlearning}, develop bilevel methods in continuous-space.
 However, the majority of methods use discretized forward models without considering the impact of this simplification (as done in this review paper).
 Future investigations of bilevel methods should strive to avoid the ``inverse crime'' \cite{kaipioa:07:sip} implicit in \eqref{eq: y=Ax+n} where the data is synthesized using the same discretization assumed by the reconstruction method.